n303p4/theme-foxfish/README.md

 ## foxfetch.fish

 Requires fish 3.1 or higher.
+Memory usage only works on Linux for now.

 This can be called with an optional `-w` or `--foxwhale` argument that prints an ASCII foxwhale.